HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 The page title is shown as the anchor text in search engine results and is generally considered one of the most valuable on-page elements that impacts a page's ability to rank.

-When analyzing the usage of the title tag, it was found that 98.75% of desktop homepages are featuring one, while 98.7% of mobile homepages are.
+When analyzing the usage of the title tag, it was found that 98.75% of desktop home pages are featuring one, while 98.7% of mobile home pages are.
 This represents a slight improvement vs. [last year](../2019/seo#page-titles) when it was found that 97.1% of mobile pages were featuring a title tag.

-The median homepage features a page title that is six words long.
+The median home page features a page title that is six words long.
 There is no difference in the word count between the mobile and desktop contexts within our dataset.
 This suggests that the page title element is an element that is not modified between different page template types.

 {{ figure_markup(
   image="seo-title-word-count.png",
   caption="Title word count",
   description="Bar chart showing the number of words in the title tag per percentile (10, 25, 50, 75, and 90).
-The median homepage features a page title that is six words long.
+The median home page features a page title that is six words long.
 There is no difference in the word count between the mobile and desktop contexts within our dataset", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=2028212539&format=interactive", sheets_gid="775602646", sql_file="pages_wpt_bodies_by_device_and_percentile.sql"